shion0111/GradientVC/README.md

 Currently the background gradient contains two colors.
 And these colors are divided into several colors to present the "loop" effect.

 GradientView supports:
+- Gradient with 2 colors with user defined angle
 - Device orientation
-- Animation will be stored while view reappearing.
+- Animation will be stored while view reappearing

 ### Usage